Choosing the right electrician

 Both Jon and Peter warn against cheap quotations.
 Jon said:

-When it comes to payments, make sure you are clear with whichever tradesman you choose about how it will work - most tradesmen will not expect payment upfront, and should accept cheque or bank transfer rather than cash.
+When it comes to payments, make sure you are clear with whichever tradesperson you choose about how it will work - most tradespeople will not expect payment upfront, and should accept cheque or bank transfer rather than cash.

 Make sure they will provide any certification if needed